cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 We expect that integration partners will be motivated to finish their preperations for the upgrade during the period when the governance proposal is running.

 A testnet with the final version of Gaia 3.0 will be running to assist with integrations.

+[Stargate Ecosystem Readiness Report](https://github.com/cosmosdevs/stargate/blob/master/ecosystem_readiness.md) is living document.
+We will be updating this document as we get reports of competed end to end testing.
+We expect a hard deadline to be movtivating.

 ## What is the upgrade abort process